 Meanwhile, widely spread arrays are nowadays limited to 2, 3 or 4 microphones and are unable to deal with complex situations like multiple speakers, room reverberation or diffraction due to large wavelength of audible sound waves.

 In this project, a microphone array with a large number of elements has been built together with a fast middleware architecture that is able to record and stream sounds from 64 sources with low latency.
 Together with a standard optical camera, the array is able to compute an acoustic image of a scene and to superpose it with the optical image, in real-time.

 This project is supported by a Pioneer Fellowship.

-You are interested to participate in the development of the next generation hearing aid?
+You are interested to participate in the development of the next generation acoustic camera?
 You want to know more about the capabilities of a microphone array?
 Do not hesitate to contact us!

 If you are a student and are looking for a semester project/master thesis or a paid job, please have a look below or directly contact us if you have an other exciting idea.

 Come with your own ideas or choose a subject in the list below: